Austin Community Foundation

 - Alex Brown: Retired supply chain executive, former Chief Procurement Officer for Globalfoundries

-- Rudy Colmenero: Partner with Austin law firm Vacek, Kiecke & Colmenero, LLP, specializing in federal taxation, estate planning, probate, and real estate
+- Rudy Colmenero: Partner with Austin law firm Vacek, Kiecke & Colmenero, LLP, specialising in federal taxation, estate planning, probate, and real estate

 - Ray Martinez: Deputy Commissioner for Academic Affairs and Workforce Education at Texas Higher Education Coordinating Board